pevargas/netsys/pfs/README.md

 User Datagram Protocol Assignment
 =================================

-The purpose of this program is to create a simple udp socket between a client and a server program.
+The requirements for this program is to

+* implement a file location server over TCP (server_PFS)
+* implement a peer to peer file distribution service over TCP (client_PFS)

+The program is a peer-to-peer file distribution service.
+Each client will register its name and its files with the locatioin server.
+The location server districutes the complete list of filenames and file locations to each client.
+Clients then got directly to each peer to obtain the file they desire.

 **Patrick E. Vargas**